MingyueX/Chatgpt-Factchecker/README.md

 Please also replace the `OPENAI_API_KEY` in `fact_checker.py` with your personal secret apiKey (has to be with a paid plan)

-For <ins>cs492 project reviewers</ins>, an available apiKey is provided in the 1-page deliverable
+For <ins>cs492 project reviewers</ins>, an available apiKey is provided in the 1-page summary deliverable

 ## Installation